LindsayYoung/python-class/README.md

 * response headers- is other information with the request.
 * response body- this is what you will see in your browser, it is the information you wanted in a format called json.
 We can use json as lists and dictionaries we have seen before.

+That will give us a lot of information about the legislators, but we can just ignore the information we don't want to use.

 Let's use the call to look at this information in a browser.

 To make it easy to read, lets find a browser plugin that will put our requests into a more human-readable format.
 I recommend [jsonView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) for crome browsers.
 You can google "json format browser plugin" and the name of your browser to find a useful plugin.